Have you ever dreamed of traveling to far-off lands in search of wild tigers?

 If this all sounds great please be warned, foreign tourist fees are far higher than those for Indians.
 Anyone spending time in India quickly realizes that many Indian tourists are wealthy, so paying a premium may

 6. Kaziranga National Park

 Last but by no means least there is wonderful Kaziranga.
 I saw a tiger here but make no mistake it was a pure fluke.
 The elephant grass in this park is so high it’s hard to see the elephants let alone a tiger.
-That said you have 100% chance of seeing rhinos and you will see elephants as they emerge into open spaces.
+That said you have a 100% chance of seeing rhinos and you will see elephants as they emerge into open spaces.

 Domestic elephants are used to view wildlife up close.
-There a maximum of 4 people per jumbo and lasts an hour.
+There’s a maximum of 4 people per jumbo and lasts an hour.
 It’s the best option for seeing rhinos.
 Believe it or not, I saw my tiger that way.

 Accommodation is available to suit all budgets along the main access road where jeeps can also be arranged.
 As yet online booking is not possible so arrangements can be made on the day.
 I stayed in Wild Grass Resort but other cheaper options are available.

 Kaziranga NP is in Assam, way up in North East India.
 Fly or take the train to Guwahati and catch a bus to Kaziranga from the railway station in